 They come in white, silver, and stone.

-Best Men’s Shoes for Working on Concrete
+Best Men’s Shoes for Standing on Concrete All Day

 1. New Balance Men’s MX608v4